László Kubala: Refugee

 In January 1949, as Hungary was occupied by the Soviet Union and became a communist satellite state, Kubala fled the country in the back of a truck.
 Initially, he arrived in the United States zone of Allied-occupied Austria and then moved on to Italy, where he played briefly for Pro Patria.
-In May 1949, he also agreed to play for Torino in a testimonial against S.L.
-Benfica but pulled out after his son became ill.
+In May 1949, he also agreed to play for Torino in a testimonial against Benfica, but pulled out after his son became ill.
 On the way back from Lisbon, the plane carrying the Torino team crashed into the Superga hills, killing all 31 people on board.

 Meanwhile, the Hungarian Football Federation accused Kubala of breach of contract, leaving the country without permission, and failure to do military service.
 FIFA backed them and imposed a one-year international ban.
 In January 1950, Kubala, with Ferdinand Daučík as coach, formed his own team, Hungaria, which was made up of fellow refugees fleeing Eastern Europe.
-In the summer of 1950, the team arrived in Spain to play a series of friendlies against a Madrid XI, a Spain XI and RCD Espanyol.
-They also played a friendly game against the legendary Millonarios FC lead by Alfredo Di Stéfano.
+In the summer of 1950, the team arrived in Spain to play a series of friendlies against a Madrid XI, a Spain XI and Espanyol.
+They also played a friendly game against the legendary Millonarios led by Alfredo Di Stéfano.

-During these games, Kubala was spotted by both Real Madrid and Josep Samitier, then chief scout at FC Barcelona.
+During these games, Kubala was spotted by both Real Madrid and José Samitier, then chief scout at Barcelona.
 Kubala was offered a contract by Real but was persuaded by Samitier to sign for Barcelona.
 Samitier used his connections within the government of Francisco Franco to help arrange the transfer.
 Franco's government wanted to utilize Kubala's status as a refugee from one of the USSR's satellite countries to reinforce the regime's validity, thus helping Kubala obtain Spanish citizenship without delay.
 In the midst of the Cold War, Kubala's escape to the West was used as propaganda by Franco's government and was made into a successful film, The Stars Search for Peace, which saw Kubala and Samitier playing themselves.